Dictionary of Revolutionary Marxism

 empiricism that holds that only statements which can be verified empirically have meaning, from which they assume that it follows that all metaphysics, religion, and even ethical principles are “meaningless”, and therefore neither true nor false.
 (They failed to notice that their very statement of this verifiability principle was also meaningless according to the principle itself!)
 Logical positivism has been extremely influential in the 20th century among bourgeois scientists.

-See also: VIENNA CIRCLE
+See also: A.J.
+AYER, Karl POPPER, Charles STEVENSON, VIENNA CIRCLE

 LONG CYCLES or LONG WAVES